localstack/localstack.github.io/content/blog/2022-07-13-announcing-localstack-v1-general-availability/index.md

 ### Revamp of multi-account setups

 LocalStack now ships with a revamped multi-accounts system.
 This allows multi-tenant setups on a single LocalStack instance, with resources namespaced based on AWS account IDs.
-Previously we we had to start up one LocalStack instance per account, which has now been drastically simplified and will reduce resource consumption.
-The new system requires minimal configuration on the LocalStack-side, and you can enable the feature setting MULTI_ACCOUNTS=1.
+Previously we had to start up one LocalStack instance per account, which has now been drastically simplified and will reduce resource consumption.
+The new system requires minimal configuration on the LocalStack-side, and you can enable the feature setting `MULTI_ACCOUNTS=1`.
 You can find more details about the current state and limitations in our [documentation](https://docs.localstack.cloud/tools/multi-account-setups/).

 ### Introducing Extensions